ssh-mitm/ssh-mitm/doc/index.rst

    * - :fas:`key`
-     - Read **passwords and public keys** in cleartext as they pass through the proxy — even when the client uses key-based auth, SSH-MITM falls back to password automatically.
+     - Read **passwords and public keys** in cleartext as they pass through the proxy — clients without a forwarded agent can be redirected to a honeypot.
        :doc:`→ Authentication </user_guide/authentication>`
    * - :fas:`terminal`
-     - **Attach to any live SSH session** and inject commands invisibly via mirrorshell — the original user sees nothing.
+     - **Mirror live SSH sessions** and inject commands in real time — both the auditor and the original user see the session.
        :doc:`→ Session Hijacking </user_guide/sessions>`
    * - :fas:`file-arrow-up`
      - **Intercept or silently replace** every file transferred via SCP or SFTP